capstanlqc/ttt_docs/docs/tools/omegat/win64-jre-signed-build.md

 	```
 > The above command would be `./gradlew winJRE64` without code signing.

+> The above command would be `./gradlew macDistZip` to create a mac installer (see short [howto](https://gist.github.com/kosivantsov/03321b29a8a2be242221e12572885079))

 ### Result

 If the process works, the installer will be saved in folder `./build/distributions`, e.g.